Popular Food in Beijing

 Beijing residents like dishes made from intestines.
 Their famous dishes of pig intestines include baodu, luzhu huoshao, as well as stewed liver.
 They put stewed pig livers in soup thickened with starch.
 The stewed Liver dish is suitable for colder seasons and travelers who want to taste authentic Chinese dishes.

 Beijing is famous for its fried sauce noodles or noodles with soybean paste.
 Moreover, Beijing Fried Sauce Noodles is a dish of thick wheat noodles mixed with sauce added to stir-fried ground pork or beef with salty soybean paste.

 Peking Roast Duck found near Panjiayuan Antique Market

 Peking Roast Duck is the most famous food in Beijing.
 In fact, Peking Roast Duck is such a delicacy that you can get it in very famous restaurants specializing in making only this dish.
-Tourists need to try 3 things here in this city; visiting the Great Wall, eat roast duck and go to the Panjiayuan Antique Market.
+Tourists need to try 3 things here in this city: visiting the Great Wall, eating roast duck, and going to the Panjiayuan Antique Market.

 Jianbing Street Food Similar to Pancakes

 Jianbing is similar to pancakes and is filled with sauce and meat.
 This convenient, cheap, and high-calorie food is really suitable for the busy life in Beijing, which is why this dish quickly became their popular breakfast on the go.
 The hawkers usually spread some batter on the surface of a pan and crack an egg on top, spreading the yolk evenly.
 While the dough and egg mixture is cooking, the hawker pours a layer of hoisin sauce on top and then adds some sesame seeds and coriander.
 Other layers, such as cooked meat and ham can also be added to it as well.